-Detailed Clinical Model or Specification Details Considerations Medication Instruction and Action DCM [10] Form data element DE: 10186 This reference set may be applicable for use cases outside of this specification.
-OID: 1.2.36.1.2001.1001.101.103.10186 Definition: The formulation or presentation of the overall substance.
+Detailed Clinical Model or Specification Details Considerations Medication Instruction and Action DCM [10] Form data element This reference set may be DE: 10186 applicable for use cases outsid OID: 1.2.36.1.2001.1001.101.103.10186 of this specification.
+Definition: The formulation or presentation of the overall substance.